frstrtr/LDR/README.md

 - let the gap before the edge be more than minimum coin part, since robots on other side can wake up and eat your shift trade
 - if robots stops - check if there NN and wait for movements in directions, step sizes and order sizes.

+# probably Withstand
+NiceHash bot for automatic order management.

+Features

+Create new orders (including when 2FA is turned on)

+Automatically manage orders for:

+- price adjustment - keep price as low as possible and sustain wanted speed, but keep price below max specified

+- refilling - automatically refill order when it is nearly depleted

+- re-creation - automatically create new order if order is removed by the system (timeout or any other reason)

+Ability to adjust max price and speed limit for each monitored order

+Pool manager to easily define new pools, remove them or use for orders

+Console window showing all important events or errors

+Custom order handlers